jgnewman/react-localstorage-tools/README.md

 const handleClickSubmit = () => setStoredState('name', 'Bill')
 ```

-Allows you to update a stored value and thereby trigger re-renders of any components using the `storageContext` so that they can receive the proper, updated value.
+Allows you to update a stored value, which will be automatically serialized for you when stored.
+Calling this automatically triggers a re-render for all components using the `storageContext` so that they can receive the proper, updated value.

 #### `removeStoredState`